 Finally, note that the word “murus” means “wall” in Latin.
 For the Hammerites, “wall” has a special meaning, that a wall “will stand always as a shield against evil”.
 So perhaps the death of Brother Murus actually leads to the rise of evil powers inside the Cathedral and subsequently into the Old Quarter.

-In the Cathedral, there are plenty rotten body parts, but they two are the only complete body, fresh as alive.
+In the Cathedral, there are plenty of rotten body parts, but Martello and Renault are the only complete body, fresh as alive.
 Does it mean they are the last two survivors hidden in the less accessible parts of the Cathedral, and died not very long ago?
-Perhaps they hid away from the undead and eventually died of hunger!
+Perhaps they hid away from the undead and eventually died of hunger.

 Too many question?
 Forget about them and proceed to the next mission!

 Before you proceed, think about Brother Murus.
 Pretty annoying, isn't he?
-Keeps on demanding this and that.
+Keeps demanding this and that.
 You have probably met similar people in your life.
-And you are forced to pacify these demanding people who keep on jagging you.
+And you are forced to pacify these demanding people who keep jagging you.
 But do you have to be a victim?
 Take a look at this article: Have to vs Want to.

 Back to the Complete-loot Walkthrough for Thief: Dark Project (TDP) and Thief Gold (TG)